sharpninja/The-Dark-Jedi-Knight/Story/I. The Dark Jedi Knight.md

 "Training?
 For what?"

-"For killing the Emporer.
-It will take oue combined powers to defeat him."
+"For killing the Emperor.
+It will take our combined powers to defeat him."